Compliance

 • UK HMT Sanctions List — own list after Brexit

-• Swiss SECO list — Swiss sanctions regime
+• Swiss SECO List — Swiss sanctions regime

-• Industry-specific: BaFin insider lists, counterterrorism lists
+• Sector-specific: BaFin insider lists, anti-terrorism lists

 Who is required to screen?

-Strictest requirement:
+Strictest obligation:

 • Banks and financial institutions (§ 25h KWG — continuous monitoring)